YZBSTC/YZBSTC.github.io/README.md

 The platform currently has the following features

 - Hugo based, real time updates on approved github pull requests.
-- Cactus comments system with end2end encryption.
+- giscus comments that post diectly to the discussion forum.
 - Articles categories.
+- Clean design with SEO optimization

 ## Categories